PranayKr/Deep_Reinforcement_Learning_Projects/README.md

   4) Next place the folder containing the downloaded unity environment file for Windows (64-bit) OS inside the python/ folder of the Deep-RL cloned repository folder.
   5) Open Anaconda prompt shell window and navigate inside the python/ folder in the Deep-RL cloned repository folder.
+  6) Run the command "jupyter notebook" from the Anaconda prompt shell window to open the jupyter notebook web-app tool in the browser from where any of the provided training and testing source codes present in notebooks(.ipynb files) can be executed.
+  7) The source code present in the provided training and testing notebooks(.ipynb files) can also be collated in respective new python files(.py files) and then executed directly from the Anaconda prompt shell window using the command "python <filename.py>"

   NOTE:
   1) All the cells can executed at once by choosing the option (Restart and Run All) in the Kernel Tab.